Engin-Boot/monitor-pi-board-s1b11/meta-stats/README.md

   Run `bitbake core-image-sato` to build the Linux distribution for Pi board

-  After the completion of build, many components like manifest file, Raspberrypi image can be found in ${DEPLOY_DIR_IMAGE}/ directory
+  Manifest file, Raspberrypi image are located in ${DEPLOY_DIR_IMAGE}/ directory after the completion of build process

 # II.
 Creating meta-stats layer